Camarasaurus: Skull

-Known specimens had four teeth in each (the front bone of the upper jaw), 9 to 10 teeth in each (the main bone of the upper jaw), and 13 teeth in each lower jaw.
-The teeth were spoon-shaped and formed a continuous cutting edge.
-The teeth increased in length, and became more symmetric, towards the tip of the snout.
-The teeth were tilted forwards and bent slightly inwards.
+Specimens had four teeth in each (the front bone of the upper jaw), 9 to 10 teeth in each (the main bone of the upper jaw), and 13 teeth in each lower jaw.
+The teeth were spoon-shaped and became longer and more symmetrical towards the tip of the snout.
+They were tilted forwards and bent slightly inwards.
 The front edges of the teeth were more curved than the rear edges, and the teeth in the lower jaw were straighter and slightly less robust than those of the upper jaw.
 This makes it possible to determine whether an isolated tooth came from the left or right side of the jaw and whether it came from the upper or lower jaw.